How the Seahawks’ Tyler Lockett has evolved on and off the field

 Part of the reason Seahawks quarterback Geno Smith’s completion percentage was so high (first in the NFL at 69.8%) but yards per throw so low (ninth at 7.5) left something to be desired was the ineffectiveness of the screen pass.

-This may not be of major interest to the average face-painted tailgater, but to the Seahawks stat-geek community it’s significant.
+This may not be of major interest to the average face-painted tailgater, but to the Seahawks stat-geek community, it’s significant.
 Moving the ball in low-risk situations is a staple of the Pete Carroll philosophy … which is perhaps why Seattle drafted receiver Jaxon Smith-Njigba in the first round, potentially creating a true pass-catching triple threat with Lockett and DK Metcalf already in the mix.

 Lockett had some thoughts on his new teammate.

 “I think he’s going to be phenomenal, man,” he said.
 “It’s always hard just being able to get adjusted when you first come in.
-But the way he runs routes, the way he’s understanding the way that [receivers coach] Sanjay [Lal] coaches, the sky’s going to be the limit.”
+But the way he runs routes, the way he’s understanding the way that (receivers coach) Sanjay (Lal) coaches, the sky’s going to be the limit.”

 It’s true that “the sky’s the limit” is the standard ceiling ascribed to any high-profile rookie a few weeks removed from the draft.
 We’ll all have to wait and see on Smith-Njigba.